-Most Human Medications, Including Common Pain Relievers, Are Dangerous or Even Deadly for Pets
+Most Human Medications, Including Common Pain Relievers, Are Dangerous or Deadly for Pets

 many things, including people medications, people food, and household plants can be very harmful in even tiny amounts

-It's torture watching our pets in pain and we will do anything to give relief as soon as possible.
+It's torture watching our pets deal with pain and we will do anything to give relief as soon as possible.
 While it may be tempting to use people medications on our pets, it could be dangerous or even deadly.
-Pets react differently than people to many things, so it's important to know what's harmful to pets and to see a veterinarian if your pet is sick or in pain.
+Pets react quite differently than people to many things, from food to medications.
+So it's important to know what's harmful to our pets and to see a veterinarian when they're sick or in pain.

 Never Presume a Medication is safe

 If you're like most people, when you have a question about whether something is good for your pet, you search on Google.
 But don't presume that the information you find is correct and never presume that any medication is safe.
 Many reputable sources of information exist, but it's also possible that you'll run across a forum or another website that has prepared its content using inaccurate information from other sources.
 Whenever you have a question about whether a medication or even a food is good for your pet, contact your veterinarian.
 Your veterinarian knows animals, especially your pets, the best.
 A particular medication might even be good for your pet based upon reputable sources, but it might not be good for your pet depending upon your pet's health, history, and current medications.

 Dosage Amounts Can be difficult to assess